rit-sse/WebsiteTheSSEquel/README.md

 # Society of Software Engineers Website: the SSEquel

 This repo contains the source code for the website of the Society of Software Engineers.
-The website is built using a React front-end and a Node.js back-end API server.
+The website is built using a React.js front-end and a Python Flask back-end API server.

 ## Directory Structure

-- `client` directory holds the React.js front-end codebase bootstrapped using [create-react-app](https://create-react-app.dev/).
+- `client` directory holds the React.js front-end codebase bootstrapped using [Vite.js](https://vitejs.dev/) tooling.
-- `server` directory holds the back-end API server built with Node.js, Express, and TypeScript, and bootstrapped using [create-express-api](https://www.npmjs.com/package/create-express-api).
+- `server` directory holds the back-end API server built with Python Flask.
+Currently empty, as we have not started implementation.
 - `documentation` directory contains project documentation including wireframes, domain models, ERDs, etc.

 ## Getting Started